GoogleChrome/web.dev/src/site/content/en/handbook/inclusion-and-accessibility/index.md

 Prefer shorter, simpler sentences.

 {% Compare 'worse' %}
-We also include an HTML table of buttons for accessibility reasons that is on top of the canvases but is made invisible using opacity: 0.
+We also include an HTML table of buttons for accessibility reasons that is on top of the canvases but is made invisible using `opacity: 0`.
 {% endCompare %}

 {% Compare 'better' %}
 We also include an HTML table of buttons to improve accessibility.
-The table sits on top of the canvases and is made invisible using opacity: 0.
+The table sits on top of the canvases and is made invisible using `opacity: 0`.
 {% endCompare %}

 Prefer commonly used words that your [audience](/handbook/audience) is likely to be familiar with over specialized vocabulary.
 If you need help finding a more accessible alternative, the [Merriam-Webster Learner's Dictionary](http://learnersdictionary.com/) is a handy tool.

-{% Compare 'worse', '_Script_ and _grapheme_ are very precise\, but they\'re likely to be unfamiliar to most readers and may cause confusion since readers probably more commonly see _script_ referring to a piece of code.' %}
+{% Compare 'worse' %}
 In some scripts, graphemes can be visually joined when they're adjacent.

+{% CompareCaption %}
+_Script_ and _grapheme_ are very precise\, but they\'re likely to be unfamiliar to most readers and may cause confusion since readers probably more commonly see _script_ referring to a piece of code.
+{% endCompareCaption %}
 {% endCompare %}

-{% Compare 'better', 'While _written language_ and _character_ are slightly less precise\, they should be more familiar and less likely to cause misunderstandings.' %}
+{% Compare 'better' %}
 In some written languages, certain characters can be visually joined when they're adjacent.

+{% CompareCaption %}
+While _written language_ and _character_ are slightly less precise\, they should be more familiar and less likely to cause misunderstandings.
+{% endCompareCaption %}
 {% endCompare %}

 If you must use a word that your audience is unlikely to know, provide a definition using the [Key-term Aside component](/handbook/web-dev-components#asides).